jabl/cgpoly/readme.txt

 Run the gen_everything.py script to generate all the tables, topologies, blahblah and an input file for a BPA-PC system in a 7x7x7 nm box with 80 chains with 43 beads per chain.
-After that just run grompp and mdrun to start simulating.
+After that look at the end of this file for instruction on how to run grompp and mdrun to start simulating.

 Parameters of the model
 =======================